-This lesson helps young people understand that stretching their muscles is a part of a healthy lifestyle at all ages.
-The youth will learn and practice several several stretches together.
+This lesson helps children understand that stretching their muscles is a part of a healthy lifestyle at all ages.
+This activity will teach several easy stretches for kids to do together.

-Provide young people information on the positive benefits and importance of stretching:
+Provide kids with information on the positive benefits and importance of stretching:

-On yoga or other type of mats or a dry, soft, flat area in the grass, lead young people in the following stretches.
-Note the parts of the body that deserve pay special attention in each pose.
+On yoga mats or other dry, soft, flat areas, such as in the grass, lead the way in the following easy stretches for kids.
+Note the parts of the body that each pose stretches.

-A toe touch stretch is one of the most basic stretches a child can perform.
+A toe touch stretch is a basic stretch for kids, an easy one for most to perform.
 This stretch targets largely the muscles of the legs, especially the calves and hamstrings.
-From a standing position, the child bends over at the waist and reaches for his or her toes with feet together.
-If the child can’t quite reach his or her toes, he or she can stretch just as far as is comfortable.
-From a sitting position, the child sits with legs outstretched and together.
-The child then bends forward; reaching for the toes or as far as is comfortable.
-In both stretches, the child should hold the stretch for 15 seconds and then release.
+From a standing position, the kids will bend over at the waist and reach for their toes with feet together.
+If the kids can’t quite reach their toes, they can stretch just as far as is comfortable.
+From a sitting position, each kid sits with legs outstretched and together.
+They then bend forward, reaching for the toes or as far as is comfortable.
+In both stretches for kids, they should hold the stretch for 15 seconds and then release.

 Neck Half Circles

-The child starts by stretching right ear to right shoulder.
-He or she then rolls his or her head around, chin to chest, in a half circle to the left shoulder, and then back again, chin to chest.
-Slow movements are important to protect the neck muscles from injury.
+This stretch for children starts by touching the right ear to the right shoulder.
+The kids then roll their heads around, chin to chest, in a half-circle to the left shoulder, and then back again, chin to chest.
+Slow movements in this stretch for kids are important to protect the neck muscles from injury.

-The child shrugs his or her shoulders and rotates them forward and down in a circle.
-Switch directions after five or six turns by shrugging the shoulders and then moving backwards in a circle.
+Begin this kids’ stretching exercise by having them shrug their shoulders and rotate them forward and down in a circle.
+Switch directions after five or six turns by shrugging the shoulders and then moving backward in a circle.

 Arm circles can be used to stretch the muscles supporting the elbow and shoulder joint where the arm attaches to the shoulder.
-The child holds his or her arms out to the side, creating a horizontal line with his or her arms.
-The child then draws circles with his or her hands, starting with small circles and slowly growing to large circles, then back to smaller circles.
-Start first by drawing circles clockwise, and then reverse to counter-clockwise.
+The child holds their arms out to the side, creating a horizontal line with their arms.
+The child then draws circles with their hands, starting with small circles and slowly growing to large circles, then back to smaller circles.
+Start first by drawing circles clockwise, and then switch to counter-clockwise.
 Keep the movements slow, and prevent the child from just flailing his arms around.